Vishnuxx/VisualBox/README.md

 ### Overview of My Submission
 VisualBox is a frame animation builder.
-You can Design, Build and share your animations in real-time using this.
+You can Design, Build , share and Collaborate your animations in real-time using this.
 It can generate projects and videos at runtime.

 Built with a modular design to make it more scalable.